 The type of counselling I offer is called "Person-Centred Therapy", which allows me to work from a caring and non-judgemental place.
 Briefly explained, this form of therapy is based on the belief that everyone is capable of growth if they are in the right environment.

 I use an integrative approach in my work with clients, which means that I can also bring techniques from modalities I have trained in, to tailor our work for your unique experiences.
-This means that on the way we may also incorporate techniques and exercises that focus on your strengths, self-care, values, and self-compassion.
+On the way we may also incorporate techniques and exercises that focus on your strengths, self-care, values, and self-compassion.

 For more information on my professional background and experience, you can follow this link, or feel free to contact me, and book an initial consultation.
 I am happy to answer questions to the best of my ability.

 During our first session we will use the space to find out what brings you to therapy (either as an individual or as a couple).
 Depending on what is going on for you, we may identify together areas you wish to work on, which will be reviewed throughout our work together.
 Above all, I want you to be in control of your growth.
-Alternatively, there are times when clients benefit from less structure and wish to talk things through.
-Sometimes a listening ear can be just what we need to overcome the difficulties we face, to feel heard, validated & share our burden with someone who is objective to our situation.

 I work from a genuine and caring place, and often bring elements of psychoeducation.
 This process aims to help your understanding of all those bits of you that make you who you are and understand your relationship(s).
 In my practice so far, this has been a key element to help my clients to make sense of their feelings and experiences.
 This allowed them to create a calmer and more enjoyable experience for themselves.

 That being said, the counselling sessions are guided by what brings you to therapy and we will work together to explore what is happening for you at your pace.

 Counselling sessions usually last 50 minutes each and may take place weekly or fortnightly.
 There is no obligation for you to continue our work if you feel I am not the right counsellor for you, or if you feel that you wish to take a break from self- exploration.